philc/vimium/README.markdown

 1.38 (Unreleased)

-- 'O' now opens Vomnibar results in a new tab.
-'B' does the same for bookmarks only.
+- `O` now opens Vomnibar results in a new tab. `B` does the same for bookmarks only.
 - Add a browser icon to quickly add sites to Vimium's exclude list.
 - Restyle options page.
-- `gi` now launches a new mode that allows the user to use tab through the input elements on the page.
+- `gi` now launches a new mode that allows the user to tab through the input elements on the page.
 - Bugfixes.

 1.37 (07/07/2012)